iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 2 reviews"/>
 </p>

+> It loses connection alot.
+Sometimes my provider has to call me to continue or finish our session.
+We upgraded our internet thinking that was the problem but it continues to happen almost every session.
+Frustrating!<br> :date: __2021-06-05 17:08:13__

 > I've tried to use this app twice in the last 3 years.
 Both times my account was already locked.
 The phone number they give you for assistance said they didn't know why it was locked but they would create a ticket and somebody would email me.
 No timeline.
 Not the level of support you want from an oncall medical service.
 It's been 1 hour so far and no email.<br> :date: __2021-04-29 13:52:04__

 > App was useful for a couple of months but it hasn't had available providers for months now.
 I scheduled an appt with a doctor a month in advance and was cancelled with no notice the day of.
 Useless and demeaning.<br> :date: __2021-02-05 05:16:50__